raulgotor/linkerscope/README.md

 ```
 #### Styles

-The style can be defined at root level, where it will be applied to all elements, but also at map or even at section level.
+The style can be defined at map level, where it will be applied to all areas, but also at area or even at section level.
-Specifying a style at map level will override the specified configuration for the map where it is defined.
+Specifying a style at are level will override the specified configuration for the whole map where it was defined.
+Specifying it at section level, it will override style information from map and area.

 ```yaml
 style: